TMengi/133a_groupb2/README.md

-# MAE 133A Final Project - Group B2
+# MAE 133A Fina Project - Group B2

 Repository for Matlab code concerning turbine optimization for a staged-combustion rocket propulsion cycle.